05802/05802.github.io/_posts/2020-11-22-WeekAhead.md

 ---

 ## SENTIMENT
-Short term risks vs. continued vaccine optimism (Moderna)
+Short term risks vs. continued vaccine optimism via Moderna
 * US stocks trade lower on the week
 * Still, +10.11% ytd, -1.91% from record close
 * Yields slip as expectations of Fed targeting long end of the curve increases